 However, many countries are struggling to enforce action as current laws don’t categorize certain ‘bullying’ behavior as necessarily negative.
 For example, in Sweden, publishing a naked or sexual image is not seen as ‘defamation’ as being sexually active is normal adult behavior.
 A 2016 article in The Guardian, illustrates just how varied actions against online harassment can be.

 From a business perspective, the time to start tackling the issue of cyberbullying is now.
-As companies everywhere begin to take action, the cost of not having an effective online bullying strategy in place for will be high – and not just financially, but also in terms of brand reputation and user churn.
+As companies everywhere begin to take action, the cost of not having an effective online bullying strategy in place will be high – and not just financially, but also in terms of brand reputation and user churn.
 In fact, recent statistics show that 30% of users that witnessed cyberbullying on a site stopped using the service afterwards.

 As the digital society continues to mature we are also likely to see increasing legislation as governments start holding companies responsible for what happens on their platforms.